 Paris ISD has participated in the Duke University Talent Search since 1984.
 This program identifies academically talented 7th graders based on standardized test scores.
 Identified students complete either the SAT or ACT college entrance exam.
-The district has had 7 students recognized nationally for highest scores and 104 students recognized at the state level.
+The district has had 8 students recognized nationally for highest scores and 114 students recognized at the state level.

-Aside from being recognized for academics, the district offers a variety of award-winning fine arts and athletic programs, along with a host of other extracurricular programs, including a state of the art broadcast journalism program.
+The district offers a variety of award-winning fine arts and athletic programs, along with a host of other extracurricular programs, including a state of the art broadcast journalism program.
 Our award-winning drum line has won a national championship and numerous contests at the state level.
-We have had 52 all-state musicians in choir and 21 in band.
+We have had 56 all-state musicians in choir and 21 in band.

 Paris ISD continues its legacy of excellence in education with high student achievement which showcases the ever present Wildcat Pride.
 The result is a school district with strong student and community confidence in the quality of our schools as well as state and national recognition of our success.

 Paul Jones, Superintendent